FAQ

 What is a sublicense?

 A sublicense allows the BPI Certification Mark to be used by a customer of a BPI Member on private label products for resale under the customer's brand.
 It is a legally binding agreement that includes product titles and SKUs from the BPI Member and their customer.
-The customer is given access to the BPI Certification Mark files, including a version with their own unique BPI Cert Number to display on the sublicensed products and their packaging, and the products are listed under the customer’s name in BPI’s database of certified products online (products.bpiworld.org).
+The customer is given access to the BPI Certification Mark files, including a version with their own unique BPI Company ID Number/CERT # to display on the sublicensed products and their packaging, and the sublicensed products are listed under the customer’s name in BPI’s (products.bpiworld.org).

 Does a sublicense authorize a company to manufacture a certified product or its packaging?